 Philips Design in Eindhoven have designed a series of conceptual products for food, including a machine (below) that prints combinations of ingredients into shapes and consistencies specified by the user (above).
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The device, akin to a rapid prototyping machine for food, was conceived as part of the company's Design Probes scheme, which investigates how we may live in 15-20 years' time.